Thornton Creek Basin - Sewer Study and Upgrade

 Through all our projects, King County Wastewater Treatment Division works to protect our region’s environment, public health, and waterways by collecting and treating wastewater.
 The Thornton Creek Basin Sewer Study and Upgrade Project seeks to ensure that the Thornton Creek sewer pipe is able to carry wastewater flows so we can meet our clean water goals into the future.

 The Thornton Creek sewer is an approximately 1.2-mile-long sewer pipe that collects wastewater from other pipes in our sewer system, serving 9.6 square miles of North Seattle and Shoreline.
 The pipe carries this wastewater to the Matthews Park Pump Station, where it is then conveyed and treated at the West Point Treatment Plant.

 During heavy storms, the sewer pipe sometimes reaches its capacity.
-In order to avoid possible overflow, King County will need to either reduce the amount of stormwater and groundwater entering the system – known as infiltration and inflow (I/I) – or increase the size of the sewer pipe.
+To avoid possible overflow, King County will need either to reduce the amount of stormwater and groundwater entering the system – known as infiltration and inflow (I/I) – or increase the size of the sewer pipe.
 Increasing the size of the sewer pipe may also require more costly upgrades to other parts of the regional wastewater system, including Matthews Park Pump Station.

 This project can help provide benefits for:

 - Overall water quality in our region, by reducing wastewater overflows.